dcostap/personal-blog/_posts/2021-07-16-beauty-of-simple-code.md

 ## The beauty of simple code

 I see beauty in simple code.
-I love the feeling of writing your first code lines when starting a project, before everything turns into a complex and unreadable mess.
+I love the feeling of writing your first lines of code when starting a project, before everything turns into a complex and unreadable mess.

 And suddenly, I am starting to feel attracted to simpler languages like C or Jai.